ansible-collections/community.postgresql/README.md

 We follow [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.

+If you encounter abusive behavior violating [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html), please let [maintainers](MAINTAINERS) know by mentioning them or creating a dedicated issue.

 ## Contributing to this collection

 The content of this collection are made by [people](CONTRIBUTORS) like you.